-2There are a couple of other possible responses that I'm putting aside here.
-Firstly, what Korman (2019, section 5.1) calls unstable minimalist responses.
+2 There are a couple of other possible responses that I'm putting aside here.
+Firstly, what Korman (2019, §5.1) calls unstable minimalist responses.
 Such responses accept that the correlation between moral belief and truth is a lucky coincidence but claim there is good reason to believe that we were, in fact, lucky.
-This type of response doesn't address the form of debunking argument that I discuss in section 2 and onwards but I won't discuss this further.
+This type of response doesn't address the form of debunking argument that I discuss in §2 and subsequently, but I won't discuss this further.

 Secondly, a more recent response stems from doubts about the distinction between causally inert and causally efficacious entities.
-(Thanks to a reviewer for pointing me towards this.)
-A recent talk by Barbara Montero and Clarke-Doane (2022, chapter 2) make the case that mathematical objects are causally efficacious - there is no more problem in them being causal than some of the strange entities postulated by fundamental physics.
+(Thanks to a referee for pointing me towards this.)
+A recent talk by Barbara Montero and Clarke-Doane (2022, ch.
+2) make the case that mathematical objects are causally efficacious: there is no more problem in them being causal than some of the strange entities postulated by fundamental physics.
 It's an interesting question how much this thought applies to a non-naturalist conception of morality and whether this suggests that our moral beliefs are non-coincidentally true.
-But I won't investigate this further here - my focus is on the explanationism vs modalism distinction.
+But I won't investigate this further here; my focus is on the explanationism/modalism distinction.

-give a powerful argument against non-naturalist realism.
+I'm going to argue that the explanationist is right.
+Or, more carefully, there is a version of the debunking argument that the explanationist is right about, and consequently the explanationist can give a powerful argument against non-naturalist realism.
 Notably, though, this version of the argument differs in some important ways from versions that have received the most attention in the recent literature.

-In particular, I argue, if we see debunking arguments as an instance of a broader class of arguments about how we choose between theories and, in the process, deemphasize issues of whether our particular moral beliefs are justified then this allows us to break the standoff between explanationism and modalism.
+In particular, I argue, if we see debunking arguments as an instance of a broader class of arguments about how we choose between theories and, in the process, de-emphasize issues of whether our particular moral beliefs are justified, then this allows us to break the stand-off between explanationism and modalism.

 Understanding the debunking argument in this way allows us to consider cases from science which are analogous to the moral case, seeing whether it is explanatory or modal considerations that are the driving forces behind theory choice in such cases.
-This, I'm going to claim, favors the explanationist.
+This, I'm going to claim, favours the explanationist.